roblox-compilers/roblox-py/DEV.md

 ## IMPORTANT!!
 But can wait
 - Add return getfenv() or something like that to the end of pip packages and someway of import *
 - Dual directory compilation (one directory for target lang, one more for source lang).
 Thinking of using `d` command for this
+- Enable C/C++ and add loader for install and uninstall